Jean-Drapeau Park

-Jean Drapeau Park (officially in French: Parc Jean-Drapeau) (formerly called Parc des Îles) is the third-largest park in Montreal, Quebec, Canada.
+Jean Drapeau Park (formerly called Parc des Îles) is the third-largest park in Montreal, Quebec, Canada.
 It comprises two islands, Saint Helen's Island and the artificial island Notre Dame Island, situated off the shore of Old Montreal in the Saint Lawrence River.

 The islands were the site of the Expo 67 World's Fair.
 Notre Dame Island was constructed for the exposition, and Saint Helen's Island artificially extended at its north and south ends.
 The park was renamed in honour of Jean Drapeau, the late mayor of Montreal and initiator of Expo 67.

 History

 Saint Helen's Island was discovered by French explorer Samuel de Champlain in 1611, who named it in honour of his wife, Hélène de Champlain, née Boullé.
 It also bears the name of Helena, mother of Roman emperor Constantine the Great.

 The island belonged to the family of Le Moyne de Longueuil from 1665 until 1818, when it was sold to the British government.
 The British built a fort, a magazine and a bunker after the War of 1812.
 The new Canadian government acquired it in 1870, and it was converted into a park in 1874.

 The islands of the archipelago were chosen as the site of Man and His World (Expo 67).
 To prepare for this role, Mayor Jean Drapeau expanded Saint Helen's Island and consolidated it with several neighboring islands (including Round Island) and created Notre Dame Island using the fill excavated during the construction of the Montreal Metro in the early 1960s.
 28 million tons of fill were needed for this massive undertaking.
 When the work was completed, Notre-Dame Island and St. Helen's Island hosted Expo 67, which featured pavilions from over sixty countries.

 After the closing of Expo in late 1967, the site continued its fair vocation under the name Man and His World until 1984, and finally, most facilities were dismantled and the island was converted into a park.
 In 1999, the Parc des Îles de Montreal was renamed Parc Jean-Drapeau in honour of former Mayor of Montreal, Jean Drapeau, who had re-shaped the islands, built the Montreal Metro and brought Expo 67 to the city.